 In essence, China is "NAFTA's uninvited guest," Peters said.
 "China is of critical importance to the region, but NAFTA has not been able to formalize relationships between the NAFTA countries and China."

-Mexico is the 14th largest economy in the world, according to the Daily Texan Online.
+Mexico is the 13th largest economy in the world, according to the CIA online.
 However, it still has issues to sort out as it develops from one form of economy to another.

 "Economic development goes hand in hand with urbanization," said Mexican politician Gabriel Quadri.
 "Almost every developed country [has] almost 95 percent of its population in cities.
 The only way to become a developed country is to urbanize very quickly."

-Most of Mexico's inhabitants live outside of cities, according to the article.
-Population densities have begun to decrease as the country's citizens spread out across the nation.
+Most of Mexico's inhabitants live outside of cities, population densities have begun to increase as the country's citizens spread out across the nation in looking for work.

 Mexico recently saw its peso lose ground against the U.S. dollar after economic data showed that China was not growing fast enough.
 There was a pick-up in the peso's value during 2015, and then a huge drop at the end of 2016, 22 pesos per 1 USD, because of political uncertainties.
 The first half of 2017 proved to be a stabilization period for the currency and the country maintained a 2.1 GDP growth rate throughout the whole year, a slight drop from 2016.
 This drop followed the devaluation of the peso and the appreciation of the dollar as Mexico relies heavily on exports.